scrodrig/pzaz-books/README.md

 # Please note, the following

 > [!NOTE]
-> I did have a hard time, trying to make the crud with uploading images, besides you could check in views, I do have the code there for a CRUD
+> I did have a hard time, trying to make the `CRUD` with uploading images, besides you could check in `views`, I do have the code there for the task `(without images)`

 > [!IMPORTANT]
-> I decided to go one step further to create a simple flow like an e-coomerce page instead, using admin console from Django to create books, and the rest build in vue, you can create users there too.
+> I decided to go one step further to create a simple flow like an e-comerce page instead, using admin console from Django to create books, and the rest build in vue, you can create users there too, please do to see the `cart` functionallity.